-Figure 27.
+Figure 8-18.
 DC/DC Buck Converter With Power Stage Circuit Switching Loop

-The input capacitor provides the primary path for the high di/dt components of the high-side MOSFET's current.
+The input capacitor provides the primary path for the high di/dt components of the current of the high-side MOSFET.
 Placing a ceramic capacitor as close as possible to the VIN and GND pins is the key to EMI reduction.
 Keep the trace connecting SW to the inductor as short as possible and just wide enough to carry the load current without excessive heating.
 Use short, thick traces or copper pours (shapes) for current conduction path to minimize parasitic resistance.
-Place the output capacitor close to the V{OUT} side of the inductor, and connect the capacitor's return terminal to the GND pin and exposed PAD of the LM5164-Q1.
+Place the output capacitor close to the V{OUT} side of the inductor, and connect the return terminal of the capacitor to the GND pin and exposed PAD of the LM5163H-Q1.

-10.1.2 Feedback Resistors
+8.4.1.2 Feedback Resistors

 Reduce noise sensitivity of the output voltage feedback path by placing the resistor divider close to the FB pin, rather than close to the load.
 This reduces the trace length of FB signal and noise coupling.
-The FB pin is the input to the feedback comparator, and as such is a high impedance node sensitive to noise.
+The FB pin is the input to the feedback comparator, and as such, is a high impedance node sensitive to noise.
 The output node is a low impedance node, so the trace from V{OUT} to the resistor divider can be long if a short path is not available.

-Route the voltage sense trace from the load to the feedback resistor divider, keeping away from the SW node, the inductor and V{IN} to avoid contaminating the feedback signal with switch noise, while also minimizing the trace length.
-This is most important when high feedback resistances, greater than 100 k Ω , are used to set the output voltage.
-Also, route the voltage sense trace on a different layer from the inductor, SW node and V{IN} , such that there is a ground plane that separates the feedback trace from the inductor and SW node copper polygon.
+Route the voltage sense trace from the load to the feedback resistor divider, keeping away from the SW node, the inductor, and V{IN} to avoid contaminating the feedback signal with switch noise, while also minimizing the trace length.
+This is most important when high feedback resistances greater than 100 k Ω are used to set the output voltage.
+Also, route the voltage sense trace on a different layer from the inductor, SW node, and V{IN} so there is a ground plane that separates the feedback trace from the inductor and SW node copper polygon.
 This provides further shielding for the voltage feedback path from switching noise sources.

-10.2 Layout Example
+8.4.2 Layout Example

-Figure 28 shows an example layout for the PCB top layer of a 2-layer board with essential components placed on the top side.
+Figure 8-19 shows an example layout for the PCB top layer of a 2-layer board with essential components placed on the top side.

-Figure 28.
-LM5164-Q1 Single-Sided PCB Layout Example
+Figure 8-19.
+LM5163H-Q1 Single-Sided PCB Layout Example

-11 Device and Documentation Support
+9 Device and Documentation Support

-11.1 Device Support
+9.1 Device Support

-11.1.1 Third-Party Products Disclaimer
+9.1.1 Third-Party Products Disclaimer